inspiration from Virgil’s Aeneid

 Photos: Julia Kampichler

-what people said ABOUT DIDO
+what people saiD

 With Basaran’s interpretation of Dido, he continues to write a tradition that has captivated countless generations to date and, judging by the audience reaction, continues to emotionally grip them today.